 - Extremely large fires with severe consequences – such as the fire that burned in Fort McMurray, Alberta, in 2016 – can happen in Canada even in years when fire occurrence is below average for the nation.

 Forest fires are a natural part of the forest ecosystem and are important in many parts of Canada for maintaining the health and diversity of the forest.
 However, they may also be harmful and can threaten communities directly or with smoke, resulting in public health and safety concerns and costly economic and environmental losses.

 |Number of fires||Area burned

 Why is this indicator important?

-Information on trends in the fire situation across the country is important for assessing both the health of Canada’s forests and the effects of the changing climate.
+- Information on trends in the fire situation across the country helps researchers assess both the health of Canada’s forests and the effects of the changing climate on them.